Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices

-Below we will present our DQMC simulations for thermodynamic quantities for the SU$(2N)$ Hubbard model with $2N=4$ and $6$ in the square lattice of $L \times L$ with the periodical boundary condition.
+Below we will present our DQMC simulations of thermodynamic quantities of the SU$(2N)$ Hubbard model with $2N=4$ and $6$ on a $L \times L$ square lattice with the periodical boundary condition.
 The second order Suzuki-Trotter decomposition is used.
-The Trotter steps are taken $\Delta \tau=\beta/M$ where $\beta=1/T$ is the inverse of the temperature $T$ and $M$ ranges from $30$ to $100$ depending on temperatures.
-We have checked that the convergence of the simulation results with respect to different values of $\Delta \tau$.
+The Trotter steps are taken to be $\Delta \tau=\beta/M$, where $\beta=1/T$ is the inverse of the temperature $T$ and $M$ ranges from $30$ to $150$ depending on temperatures.
+We have checked that the simulation results converge with varying the values of $\Delta \tau$.
 Instead of using the Hubbard-Stratonovich (HS) transformation in the spin channel \cite{Hirsch1983}, we adopt the HS transformation in the charge channel which maintains the $SU(2N)$ symmetry explicitly \cite{Assaad1998}.
-This method gives rise to errors of the order of $(\Delta \tau)^4$.
+This method gives rise to errors on the order of $(\Delta \tau)^4$.

+Before presenting numerical results, let us explain qualitatively how the SU($2N$) generalization of the Hubbard model makes their charge and magnetic properties different from those of the SU(2) case.
+When deeply inside the Mott insulating state, magnetic properties at low temperatures are determined by superexchange processes.
+The number of superexchange processes between a pair of nearest-neighbor sites in the SU($2N$) case scales as $N^2$.
+This means that the SU($2N$) generalization enhances magnetic quantum fluctuations, and thus weakens, or even completely suppresses the long-range antiferromagnetic (AF) correlations.
+These strong magnetic fluctuations greatly enhance the entropy in the the temperature regime ($U>T>J$), which is high enough to suppress short-range AF correlations but not sufficient to unfreeze charge fluctuations.